 The first Mirena MDL focused on organ perforation, among other injuries.

 Bayer noted in court documents that Mirena contained a warning that said, “Perforation or penetration of the uterine wall or cervix may occur during insertion although the perforation may not be detected until some time later.”

 The lawsuits argued that Mirena could perforate the uterus at any time — even without injury at insertion.

 Lawsuits called this “secondary perforation,” “spontaneous perforation” or “spontaneous migration.”
 They alleged Bayer’s label used from 2008 through 2014 did not contain warnings for secondary perforation.

 “The Court reaches this conclusion reluctantly, knowing that it will doom hundreds of cases, but in the Court’s view it is compelled by the law.”

 Plaintiffs in New Jersey had similar complaints to those in New York.
-Cases in New Jersey are in the middle of discovery — the phase of litigation where plaintiffs and defendants are providing each other with requested information.
-This may include internal documents and medical testimony.
+Cases in New Jersey were in the middle of discovery in March 2018.

 Please seek the advice of a medical professional before making health care decisions.